NiallMac/ksz2/README.md

 The plot below shows the improved signal-only agreement (as seen from the cross-based power spectrum) between data and sims ("tuned sim" means teh one with Gaussian signal matched to the data).
 ![alt text](https://github.com/NiallMac/ksz2/blob/main/plots/include/cl_data_vs_sim.png)

 2. We're not quite done yet unfortunately.
 For transfer function (aka MC bias) and covariance calculations, we used a different set of simulations where we add kSZ signal to the noisy simulations output by `run_ilc.py`.
 This kSZ signal is the Alvarez 2016 kSZ signal, randomly rotated for each simulation realisation.
 These are generated via the script `sim_e2e_test/add_ksz_signal_ilc.sh`.

 # Running the pipeline

+We use a couple of scripts:
-1. Run the measurement with bias corrections
+1. `scripts/run_auto.sh` runs the measurement and bias corrections.

-2. Run the "end-to-end" simulations `sim_e2e_test/run_e2e_sim.sh`
+2. `sim_e2e_test/run_e2e_sim.sh` runs the "end-to-end" simulations used for the transfer function correction and covariance matrix.
+`sim_e2e_test/run_e2e_sim.sh`